-In an effort and commitment to support the Global Health efforts within the AMC, we invite interdisciplinary teams led by a SDGHI Faculty to submit grant proposals that meet the aims and objectives outlined above.
+In an effort and commitment to support the Global Health efforts between SDGHI and USU, we invite interdisciplinary teams led by USU Faculty and SDGHI Faculty to submit grant proposals that meet the aims and objectives outlined above.

-Proposals submitted must be aligned to any one or more of our core area of focus.
+Proposals submitted must be aligned to any one or more of the following core area of focus.
 Examples of such proposals may be found in Appendix A.